JustinTArthur/ElasticsearchForEverything/README.md

     schema I used.
 You can PUT just the `created_at` mapping if you want.
 5. Load a Twitter archive into an elasticsearch index.
 I used [ElasticTweets](https://github.com/AdaTheDev/ElasticTweets) to load my downloaded Twitter archive.
 6. Open deck.html in a modern web browser.
+Consider opening developer browser tooling that can demonstrate HTTP connections for technical audiences.

 ## License
 The contents of this slide deck, with the exception of included 3rd-party libraries, is licensed as Creative Commons